Great Lakes Salmon Fishing: River Fishing Tactics Of Guides

 Float Fishing For Great Lakes Salmon

-Float fishing is often the best way to catch salmon in most medium to large rivers.
+Float fishing is often the most popular and the most effective way to catch salmon in medium to large rivers.

 Float fishing allows anglers to present a bait under a float in a controlled manner.
 Float fishing is the best method for both active and neutral active salmon.

-Float fishing well requires the use of the right rods and reels, lines that work for float fishing, proper floats, a great leader setup, and the right baits.
-I cover all of these things in greater detail on my page Float Fishing For Salmon.
+Float fishing effectively requires the use of the right rods and reels, lines that work for float fishing, proper floats, a great leader setup, and the right baits.
+I cover all of these things in greater detail on my page, Float Fishing For Salmon.

 Fly Fishing For Great Lakes Salmon

-In rivers that are 1 foot to 6 feet, deep fly fishing can be a very effective method.
-When salmon are in faster shallower water of 1 to 3 feet deep, I think fly fishing using my advanced nymphing techniques is the best method for catching salmon.
+In rivers that are 1 foot to 6 feet, deep fly fishing using an indicator or streamer can be a very effective method.
+When salmon are in faster, shallower water of 1 to 3 feet deep, I think fly fishing using my advanced nymphing techniques is the best method for catching salmon.

-Nymph fishing for salmon is the method that I use the most and it works well in water from 1 foot up to 10 feet deep.
+Nymph fishing for salmon is the method that I use the most becuase in my opinion it is the most effective method for salmon in water from 1 foot up to 10 feet deep.

 Streamer fishing for salmon is also productive at times.
-Streamer fishing for salmon is similar to casting lures.
-Casting lures can get large aggressive salmon to smash your fly hard and make for a very exciting experience.
+Streamer fishing is a great way to get large aggressive salmon to smash your fly hard, which makes for a very exciting experience.

 Another method that is growing in popularity is Spey fishing and swinging flies for salmon.
 This is a similar method to streamer fishing without the erratic retrieve that you would use with streamer fishing.